Jankoziol/discrete-sample/README.md

 # discrete-sample
 This project is aiming to provide C++ implementations of methods to sample discrete probability distributions.

+# algorithms

 # author
 Name: Jan Alexander Koziol <br>